Women’s Financial Empowerment

 Empowerment and Emotional Wellbeing

-Creating customized programs dedicated to alleviate the first world poverty problem – the malnourishment of self-esteem and human disconnection – by building healthier friendships and relationships versus toxic ones which lead to abuse and bullying.
-Selected topics include self-esteem, values, developing authentic friendships, discerning mature relationships, healthy use of social media, building intimacy, respectful body image and behaviour, living a purposeful fulfilling life.
+Creating programs for youth dedicated to alleviate the first world poverty problem – the malnourishment of self-esteem and human disconnection – by building healthier friendships and relationships versus toxic ones which lead to abuse and bullying.
+Selected topics include building self-esteem, establishing values, developing authentic friendships and relationships, beneficial use of social media, building intimacy, emotional intelligence, creating a healthy body image, and living a purposeful fulfilling life.
+Currently in progress.